Quirinópolis: Tourism

 The streets are lined with trees and there are many squares with flowers, lawns, and ornamental plants.
 The town has a small airfield, which is being expanded to make a regional airport.
 The historical space has been well preserved and there is a cultural center, the second largest in the state.
 In tourism Lago do Sol Poente is a lake that attracts many visitors who can practice jet ski and motocross.
 Cachoeira Sete Ilhas, in the Rio São Francisco, is a waterfall with seven islands that has exuberant tropical vegetation.
 There are many other small waterfalls, lakes, small beaches and natural swimming pools that make the region a sought-after tourist destination in the state.

 History

 The written European history of Quirinópolis begins in 1832 with the arrival of João Cristóstomo de Oliveira, who was from Minas Gerais.
 He took over a vast area of land and tried to keep anyone else from settling down.
 Nevertheless, some years later in 1860 a village was established with the name Abadia do Parnaíba.
-In 1879 the name was changed to Nossa Senora da Abadia, later Rio Verde, and finally Quirinópolis honoring the builder of the first chapel, José Quirino Cardoso.
+In 1879 the name was changed to Nossa Senhora da Abadia, later Rio Verde, and finally Quirinópolis honoring the builder of the first chapel, José Quirino Cardoso.
 In 1943 it became a municipality.